Indonesia's delayed China-funded rail project beset by fresh problems

 DELAYS AND DOUBTS

-The fresh loan is needed to help cover a $1.2 billion cost overrun.
+The fresh loan is needed to help cover a US$1.2 billion cost overrun.

 PT KCIC was awarded the project in 2015 after lodging a cheaper proposal than a Japanese rival, with completion expected in 2019.
 But the project has been plagued by delays due to land ownership disputes, questions over its economic impact and the COVID-19 pandemic.